 New Prisoner's Song

-DESCRIPTION: Singer has seven more to serve, for knocking a man down and taking his watch.
-He remembers his home and family.
+DESCRIPTION: Singer has seven more years to serve, for knocking a man down and taking his watch.
+He recalls home and family.
 Chorus: "Sitting alone, sad all alone/Sitting in my cell all alone/A-thinking of those good times gone by me/A-knowing that I once had a home"

 EARLIEST DATE: 1927 (recording, Dock Boggs)